Jonathan-49/IBMiPython/README.md

 Description:
  This python script will read one or more members (partitions) of an IBM i Db2 table and populate an Excel.
   One worksheet is created per member.
+The member name is used as the worksheet name.

 Pip packages needed to be installed on IBM i:
  pip3 install ibm_db_dbi